Integrated Valuation of Ecosystem Services and Tradeoffs

 Since data are often scarce, the initial versions of InVEST offer relatively simple models with few input requirements.
 These models are best suited for identifying patterns in the provision and value of ecosystem services.
 With validation, these models can also provide useful estimates of the magnitude and value of services provided.

 InVEST models can be run independently, or as script tools in the ArcGIS ArcToolBox environment.
 You will need a mapping software such as QGIS or ArcGIS to view your results.
 Running InVEST effectively does not require knowledge of Python programming, but it does require basic to intermediate skills in ArcGIS.

-The tool is modular in the sense that you do not have to model all the environmental services listed, but rather can select only those of interest.
+The tool is modular in the sense that you do not have to model all the ecosystem services listed, but rather can select only those of interest.

 The User's Guide steps you through installing and running the tools, provides some of the theory behind each model and describes the input data requirements and how to interpret output results.
 A set of sample data is also supplied so that you can use to get to know the models and how they work.